The Tait Memorial Trust

 Governance and Leadership

-The Trust is chaired by its founder, Isla Baring OAM, who established the organization to honor the Tait family's contribution to the performing arts.
+The Trust is led by its founder, Isla Baring OAM, who serves as Chairman and established the organisation to honour the Tait family's contribution to the performing arts.
 The governance structure includes:

-This multi-board structure suggests specialized expertise in evaluating applications across different performing arts disciplines.
+This multi-board structure suggests specialised expertise in evaluating applications across different performing arts disciplines.

 How to Apply